KDE/digikam-doc/getting_started/installation.rst

 Configuration Files
 -------------------

-digiKam's application-wide persistent settings are stored in the following locations, depending on your platform.
+**digiKam**'s application-wide persistent settings are stored in the following locations, depending on your platform.

 .. list-table::
    :header-rows: 1